Anti-Discrimination and Anti-Harassment Policy and Procedure (Synonymous with Non-Discrimination and Non-Harassment)

 Affirmative Action Officer: Executive Director of Human Resources

-Title IX Coordinator(s): Vice President for Student Affairs, Dean of Students; Deputy Coordinator, Associate Dean, Student and Residence Life Services
+Title IX Coordinator(s): Vice President for Student Affairs, Deputy Coordinator, Dean, Student and Residence Life

 Reports of alleged discrimination regarding a disability, alleged affirmative action based discrimination, or alleged Title IX violations or any other alleged civil rights violations for Oneida County in New York State may also be filed directly with the offices below: